 For the LPM and SPM instructions, address 0x0000 is the start of the Flash, but for LD and ST, it is 0x8000, as shown in the Memory Map section.

 Addressing Flash Memory in Code Space

-For read and write access to the Flash memory in the code space, use the Z-pointer for LPM/SPM access.
+For read and write access to the Flash memory in the code space, the RAMPZ register is concatenated with the Z register to create the Address Pointer used for LPM/SPM access.